tcotte/Computer_vision_UC3M/README.md

 [![](https://mermaid.ink/img/eyJjb2RlIjoiXG5ncmFwaCBMUlxuICAgIEFbSW5wdXQgaW1hZ2VdLS0-QltNb2RlbF1cbiAgICBCIC0tPkMoQ2xhc3NlcylcbiIsIm1lcm1haWQiOnsidGhlbWUiOiJkZWZhdWx0In19)](https://mermaid-js.github.io/mermaid-live-editor/#/edit/eyJjb2RlIjoiXG5ncmFwaCBMUlxuICAgIEFbSW5wdXQgaW1hZ2VdLS0-QltNb2RlbF1cbiAgICBCIC0tPkMoQ2xhc3NlcylcbiIsIm1lcm1haWQiOnsidGhlbWUiOiJkZWZhdWx0In19)

 Recent developments in **neural networks** have greatly advanced the performance of **visual recognition systems**.
 Visual recognition tasks such as image classification, localization and detection are key components of computer vision.
-In this report, we are going to present several neural networks techniques which helped me to progress in my project.
+In this report, we are going to present several neural networks architectures which helped me to progress in my project.

 #### Computer vision technologies in Raspberry pi

   To bring a computer vision system on a drone, we have to install system small and robust.
 A cheap idea is the utilisation of Raspberry Pi due to its size and its I/O on board which enables to integrate a camera and a SD card effortless.
-Rasbperry Pi use operating system such as Raspbian, a Debian-based distribution, so we are able to install Python and  other packages to developp our computer vision applications.
+Rasbperry Pi uses operating system such as Raspbian, a Debian-based distribution, so we are able to install Python and  other packages to developp our computer vision applications.
 But, to be realistic, a Raspberry Pi as fast alternative is unable to match the modern PCs.

  ### Tools